DChaushev/Age-Gender-Recognition/README.md

         # Dense(1) // for age regression
     ])
 ```
-The model was trained for 14 hours, 52 minutes and 8 seconds, but the training was manually cancelled, because in the last 3 hours the improvement was within thousandths.
-The model achieved accuracy of 95.92% after evaluation with the testing data.
-One predicion took around 0.03 seconds on the mentioned video processor.
+The model was trained for 14 hours, 52 minutes, and 8 seconds, but the training was manually canceled because, in the last 3 hours, the improvement was within thousandths.
+The model achieved an accuracy of 95.92% after evaluation with the testing data.
+One prediction took around 0.03 seconds on the mentioned video processor.

 <img src="/images/gender-recognition-model-training.png" width="614">